IdentityPython/pysaml2/docs/howto/config.rst

     "subject_data": ("memcached", "localhost:12121"),

-*shelve* and *memcached* are the only database types that are presently supported.
+*shelve* and *memcached* are the only database types that are currently supported.